 Radclyffe Hall (1880-1943) wrote novels and poetry of characters suffering through life in order to bring them closer to understanding themselves and their paths in life.
 Hall had a traumatic existence until she turned twenty-one when she inherited a large sum of money from her grandfather and finally got away.
 Living with her partner, she wrote for pleasure, working out personal and social issues.

-She felt as though she was a man trapped in a women’s body and lived as “John” most of the time.
-Her novel, The Well of Loneliness, was one of the first English lesbian novels and was so controversial at the time that it was fought to be banned, but it never was.
+She felt as though she was a man trapped in a woman’s body and lived as “John” most of the time.
+Her novel, The Well of Loneliness, was one of the first English lesbian novels and was so controversial at the time that it was banned.
 It is this book that contained a debate that still goes on today, that those that are homosexual do not choose this life, they are born this way and should be proud of and accepted for who they are.

 Biographies about Radclyffe Hall